Smart Money Tips

 2. Take distributions from the most recent employer’s 401(k) plan AND

-3. The plan needs to allow for partial distributions after termination
+3. The plan must allow for partial distributions after termination.

 Avoiding the 10% Early Distribution Penalty

-The big benefit of the early retirement provision in 401(k) plans is that you can bypass the 10% early withdrawal penalty, but you are still on the hook for federal and state income tax.
-The IRS outlines, however, that you cannot separate from your job before age 55, and that previous 401(k)s and all IRAs are not included in the provision.
-Therefore, if you just recently began working for a company and are turning 55, it probably does not make sense to attempt the strategy.
-It can be a viable option, though, for folks who have a long tenure at a firm.
+The big benefit of the early retirement provision in 401(k) plans is that you can bypass the 10% early withdrawal penalty.
+However, you are still responsible for federal and state income tax.
+The IRS specifies that you cannot separate from your job before age 55, and that previous 401(k) accounts and all IRAs are not included in the provision.
+Therefore, if you have just recently started working for a company and are turning 55, it might not make sense to attempt this strategy.
+It can be a viable option, though, for those who have had a long tenure at a firm.

 How It Might Work for You

 For example, let’s say you worked at a company for 20 years and amassed a 401(k) account balance of $500,000.
-You also have savings in an IRA as well as in a taxable brokerage account.
-While Social Security is still many years away, you can call it quits in the year you turn 55, then withdraw from the 401(k) account and simply owe income taxes.
-You can think of it as a bridge to traditional retirement age.
-Once you reach age 59½, you might then distribute funds from other retirement accounts without penalty.
-The rule of 55 can also be a financial lifeline for people who are laid off late in their careers.
-Finally, if you just want to switch jobs, the same rule applies so long as you meet the requirements.
+You also have savings in an IRA and a taxable brokerage account.
+While Social Security is still many years away, you can retire in the year you turn 55, then start withdrawing money from the 401(k) account, only owing income tax on the distributions.
+You can think of it as a bridge to the traditional retirement age.
+Once you reach age 59½, you can then withdraw from other retirement accounts without penalty.
+The Rule of 55 can also be a financial lifeline for people who are laid off late in their careers.
+Finally, if you just want to switch jobs, the same rule applies as long as you meet the requirements.

 Tips to Maximizing the Rule of 55’s Value

-If you are curious about leveraging this early retirement provision, you should not roll over your 401(k) to an IRA since that would disqualify you.
-Another risk to be aware of is that you are missing out on potential gains in the market by pulling money from the account.
-Finally, you might want to delay taking distributions until the calendar year after you stop working so that you minimize your federal taxes owed as you might have had high income from employment in the previous year.
+If you are curious about leveraging this early retirement provision, you should avoid rolling over your 401(k) to an IRA, as that would disqualify you from the Rule of 55.
+Another risk to consider is that you might miss out on potential market gains by withdrawing money from the account.
+Additionally, you might want to delay taking distributions until the calendar year after you stop working to minimize your federal taxes, especially if you had high income from employment in the previous year.

-There’s flexibility with the rule as you are allowed to get another job while still taking penalty-free withdrawals from the old 401(k) plan.
-Additionally, a planning strategy you should think about if you have your heart set on retiring at age 55 is to move IRA money into your current 401(k) plan while you are still employed so that you have a bigger 401(k) plan balance when you hit 55.
+There’s flexibility with the rule as you can still get another job while taking penalty-free withdrawals from the old 401(k) plan.
+A planning strategy to consider if you are set on retiring at age 55 is to transfer IRA money into your current 401(k) plan while still employed, increasing your 401(k) plan balance when you hit 55.

 The Bottom Line